department-of-veterans-affairs/lighthouse-external-monitoring/README.md

 ### Running locally

+> Note: Since there is only one Pingdom instance, testings changes locally is difficult.
+A trial account can be used.

-if `secrets.conf` file is present, it will be sourced.
+If `secrets.conf` file is present, it will be sourced.
 This can be used to define sensitive information that is normally extracted from AWS Parameter Store.
-Secrets should be a hash array of parameter name to value, e.g.
+Secrets should be a hash array of parameter name to value.
 ```
+typeset -xA SECRETS
 SECRETS[/monitoring/pingdom-token]="1234567890"
+SECRETS[/dev/community-care/api-key]="abcdefhij"
+...
 ```
+Any secrets not available in `secrets.conf` will extracted from AWS Parameter Store.
+In many cases, this will fail if the AWS CLI is not configured correctly locally or you do not have permission to access the parameter store.

+You can test your local secrets with the `check-local-secrets` utility.

 # What's done by hand?